learn-co-curriculum/phase-0-pac-3-function-parameters-lab/README.md

 }
 ```

-As you might expect, if we instead wanted to log three values &mdash; or ten
+As you might expect, if we instead wanted to log three values — or ten
-values &mdash; we can just continue listing the parameters in the parentheses,
+values — we can just continue listing the parameters in the parentheses,
 with commas between each.

 **Instructions:** To pass the second test, you'll need to define a function